NIEM/NIEM-Releases/README.md

-# NIEM 4.2-beta1
+# NIEM 4.2

-This is the beta 1 draft of the NIEM 4.2 minor release, available for public review and comment.
+This is the NIEM 4.2 minor release.

-As a minor release, domains and non-Core code tables may be updated as needed.
-Core, all code tables and other namespaces used by Core, and the NIEM architecture will remain locked until the next major release, NIEM 5.0.
+As a minor release, domains and domain code tables may be updated as needed.
+Core, all Core code tables, and the NIEM architecture will remain locked until the next major release, NIEM 5.0.

-NIEM 4.2 conforms to the `ReferenceSchemaDocument` (REF) target of the NIEM [Naming and Design Rules (NDR)](https://reference.niem.gov/niem/specification/naming-and-design-rules/4.0/niem-ndr-4.0.html) Specification, version 4.0.
+NIEM 4.2 conforms to the [ReferenceSchemaDocument (REF)](https://reference.niem.gov/niem/specification/naming-and-design-rules/4.0/niem-ndr-4.0.html#section_4.1.1) target of the NIEM [Naming and Design Rules (NDR)](https://reference.niem.gov/niem/specification/naming-and-design-rules/4.0/niem-ndr-4.0.html) Specification, version 4.0.

-The final NIEM 4.2 release is expected to be published October 2019.

-## Feedback

-Please submit feedback by Wednesday, September 18, 2019.

-Feedback may be submitted by either creating a [new issue](https://github.com/NIEM/NIEM-Releases/issues) or by emailing <niem-comments@lists.gatech.edu>.

 ## Key changes